KazuchikaYanagi/KazuchikaYanagi/README.md

 ![alt text](me_in_the_beach3.jpg)

-I have been studying at WAD course to be font-end developer in Vancouver.
+I have been studying at WAD course to be front-end developer in Vancouver.

 ## things I like